satyamd8/discord-bot/README.md

 # Discord Bot 🤖
 A simple discord bot with a multitude of features.
 Can serve as a template for different types of bots.
+(Coded in Python using discord.py API)

 ## Features ⛲
 - Logs message edit history with before and after message